When is it time for you to end things … with your job?

 What if you have answered the five questions above and concluded that your work situation has moved beyond “It's complicated” and into “It's time to break up”?
-The best strategy is to start actively looking for other options and applying for jobs while still employed.
+The best strategy to quit your job is by actively looking for other options and applying for jobs while still employed.
 This step is best done as quietly as possible, no matter how tempted you might be to make a scene.
 Here are five common job-quitting mistakes that could be detrimental to your long-term career.
 Avoid them at all costs!

 Job-Quitting Mistake #1: Gossipping and complaining to co-workers

 Sure, it may help you blow off some steam and bond over the shared misery.
 However, complaining and gossiping adds no constructive value beyond making you feel momentarily better.
 The relief will pass quickly, but the consequences may last longer than this job.
-Feeling frustrated and upset is completely normal in your situation, but try to channel those feelings into constructive next steps: Brush the dust off of that LinkedIn profile, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.
+Feeling frustrated and upset is completely normal in your situation, but try to channel those feelings into constructive next steps: Brush the dust off of that LinkedIn profile during the job search, get a professional to review your resume, or re-connect with professionals who can help you find a new opportunity.